AntoninLngt/TP-HSP-CROSETTO-LONGEOT/README.md

 - Understanding the difference between the CPU (sequential) & the GPU (parallelization)
 - Compare the time for running a programm under GPU & CPU

+### Design multiplication function in Cuda

-For do that we defined and worked on the functions below :
+We started by define and work on the functions below :

 ````
 // Matrix  Initialization
 void MatrixInit(float *M, int n, int p);